MaxKeable/Group-6/README.md

 #### Why did we choose to use the Bulma CSS Frame Work

-Answer 2
+Bulma is a mobile-first CSS framework, offering optimum site responsiveness.
+Build a site one time and watch it work across any device.
+Compatible with the majority of current browsers.

 #### Why did we choose to add the globe.gl

 The globe.gl library was added to the project to provide an interactive and visually engaging way to display information about SpaceX launches.
 It allows users to see where the launches are taking place and get a better sense of the global impact of space exploration.

 #### What were the Api's that we used

 - NASA's photo of the day
 - Globe.gl
 - SpaceX API

 #### How is the project interactive

 The project is interactive in that it accepts and responds to user input.
 Users can browse through information about SpaceX launches, filter launches by various criteria, and view launch details.
 The website also uses modals instead of JS alerts, prompts, or confirms, which provides a smoother and more visually appealing user experience.

 #### What is the concept of the project